Using Clipboard History

 On the main screen, right-click and select “Search”, or press “Ctrl + Shift + F” to open the search screen.

-Enter a search term to find the desired history item.
+Enter a search term to find the entry you’re looking for.

 You can also right-click on the main screen to manage clipboard history from the menu.